bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/binary_string.md

 Returns a binary substring containing first `integer` bytes of `binary_string`.

 {% qna %}
-Q: (first 3 of (binary_string "112233445566778899")) as hexadecimal
+Q: first 3 of (binary_string "112233445566778899") as hexadecimal
 A: 112233
 {% endqna %}

+{% qna %}
+Q: first 5 of "To be or not to be"
+A: To be
+{% endqna %}

 # folder &lt;binary_string&gt; : folder

 Returns a folder object for the binary name provided.
-See drive.

 # last &lt;integer&gt; of &lt;binary_string&gt; : binary_substring